mbgg/public/infrastructure/trax_installation/installation.md

 ## proxmox installation

-We need two repositories:

-- jessie backports
-- proxmox repository
+We need proxmox repository

 `wget -O- "http://download.proxmox.com/debian/key.asc" | apt-key add -`

-check that you have `/etc/apt/sources.list` as in configuration
+check that you have `/etc/apt/sources.list.d` as in configuration

-note: when you install proxmox, it will add a repository that gives error, after installing proxmox `rm /etc/apt/sources.list.d/pve-enterprise.list` or try to keep repositories as appear in this template or examples

 `apt-get update && apt-get dist-upgrade`

-**IMPORTANT**: change from loopback to the ip of the temporal/principal network interface in the file `/etc/hosts` this way (example): `127.0.1.1 eXOpve1` per `192.168.200.91 eXOpve1`.
+**IMPORTANT**: change from loopback to the ip of the temporal/principal network interface in the file `/etc/hosts` this way (example): `127.0.1.1 trax1` per `192.168.96.11 eXOpve1`.
 Check configuration of `/etc/hosts`

 Install proxmox (mail: no configuration):
 ```
-apt-get install proxmox-ve ssh postfix ksm-control-daemon open-iscsi systemd-sysv openvswitch-switch
+apt-get install proxmox-ve ssh postfix ksm-control-daemon systemd-sysv openvswitch-switch

 apt-get remove os-prober
 update-grub